wordofwarning/wordofwarning.org/socialexperiment/index.md

 **19 November** — participating artists to be announced.

-*NB* participating artists are announced *about* a fortnight before each event — the call for proposals is open on a rolling basis at <a href="https://socialexperiment.posthaven.com" target="_blank">socialexperiment.posthaven.com</a>
+*NB* participating artists announced *about* a fortnight before each event — our call for proposals is open on a rolling basis at <a href="https://socialexperiment.posthaven.com" target="_blank">socialexperiment.posthaven.com</a>

 #### Entry
 FREE: there's no ticketing… just turn up!